Gila River: Geography

 The Gila River has its source in western New Mexico, in Sierra County on the western slopes of the Continental Divide in the Black Range.
 It flows southwest through the Gila National Forest, the Gila Wilderness, and Gila Cliff Dwellings National Monument, then westward into Arizona, past the town of Safford.
 After flowing along the southern slope of the Gila Mountains in Graham County through a series of canyons, the Gila is impounded by Coolidge Dam in San Carlos Lake south of Peridot.

 It emerges from the mountains into the valley southeast of Phoenix, Arizona, where it crosses the Gila River Indian Reservation as an intermittent stream due to large irrigation diversions, primarily at the Hayden Ashurst Diversion Dam.
-Well west of Phoenix, the river bends sharply southward along the Gila Bend Mountains, then it swings westward again near the town of Gila Bend.
+Well west of Phoenix, the river bends sharply southward along the Gila Bend Mountains, then swings westward again near the town of Gila Bend.
 It flows southwestward between the Gila Mountains to the south and the Languna and Muggins ranges to the north in Yuma County, and finally it empties into the Colorado at Yuma, Arizona.

 The Gila is joined by many tributaries, beginning with the East and West Forks of the river, which combine to form the main stem near Gila Hot Springs in New Mexico.
 Above Safford, it is joined by the San Francisco River and the intermittent San Simon River.
 Further downstream, it is joined by the San Carlos River from the north in San Carlos Lake.
 At Winkelman, Arizona, it picks up the San Pedro River and then is joined by the Santa Cruz River south of Casa Grande.
 The Salt River, its main tributary, joins in the Phoenix metropolitan area, and further west the Gila receives its last two major tributaries, the Agua Fria and Hassayampa Rivers, from the north.

 Although the Gila River flows entirely within the United States, the headwaters of two tributaries – the San Pedro and Santa Cruz Rivers – extend into Mexico.
 About 1630 mi2, or 2.8% of the Gila's 58200 mi2 watershed, is in Mexico.
 A further 3300 mi2 or 5.7% lies within New Mexico, while the remaining majority, 53270 mi2 or 91.5%, is in Arizona.